 What should inheritors know about existing insurance policies?

 When you inherit property, check the existing insurance policy.
-As the new policyholder, inform the insurance company as soon as possible.
-Provide them with necessary documents like the death certificate.
+As the new policyholder, inform the insurance company as soon as possible and provide them with necessary documents like the death certificate.
 This ensures the policy reflects the current ownership and that all communication is sent to you.
 Acting quickly helps avoid any gaps in coverage.

 Can heirs maintain or modify the homeowner’s insurance?

-Heirs have the option to keep the current homeowners’ insurance policy or change it to suit their needs.
+Heirs can keep or change the current homeowners’ insurance policy to suit their needs.
 The estate executor is key in handling this.
 If changes are needed—like updating coverage for renovations—talk to the insurance provider.
 This way, the policy covers the property’s true value and risks.

 How do you assess the insurance needs after inheriting a property?

 After you inherit a property, evaluate your insurance needs.
 Start by reviewing the existing policy to see what’s covered and what might be missing.
-Think about factors like where the property is located, its age, and its condition.
-These can influence insurance requirements.
+Consider factors like where the property is located, its age, and its condition, which can influence insurance requirements.
 It may be helpful to get professional advice to ensure your coverage meets your needs and addresses risks specific to properties in Texas.

 Are there options for different types of coverage for new property owners?